DKSadx/firefox-userChrome/README.md

 - Copy the contents of this repository to `~/.mozilla/firefox/<your-profile-name>/chrome/`
   - If there isn't a chrome folder, you can just go ahead and create one

-_userChrome.js is used for adding/removing the placeholder when the url bar is (not)focused_